Conjunction (astronomy): Superior and inferior conjunctions with the Sun

-As seen from a planet that is superior, if an inferior planet is on the opposite side of the Sun, it is in superior conjunction with the Sun.
-An inferior conjunction occurs when the two planets lie in a line on the same side of the Sun.
+A planet is said to be superior to another if it is farther from the sun.
+As seen from a superior planet, if an inferior planet is on the opposite side of the Sun, it is in superior conjunction, and in inferior conjunction if on the same side of the Sun.
 In an inferior conjunction, the superior planet is "in opposition" to the Sun as seen from the inferior planet.

 The terms "inferior conjunction" and "superior conjunction" are used in particular for the planets Mercury and Venus, which are inferior planets as seen from Earth.
 However, this definition can be applied to any pair of planets, as seen from the one farther from the Sun.

 A planet (or asteroid or comet) is simply said to be in conjunction, when it is in conjunction with the Sun, as seen from Earth.
 The Moon is in conjunction with the Sun at New Moon.